How to integrate Canonical Kubernetes with etcd

 Deploy the control plane units of Canonical Kubernetes with the command:

-juju deploy k8s --config datastore=etcd -n 3
+juju deploy k8s --config bootstrap-datastore=etcd -n 3

 This command deploys 3 units of the Canonical Kubernetes control plane (k8s) and configures them to use etcd as the backing datastore, ensuring high availability.